Yuran-Zhao/NLP-Final-Project/Quora_Question_Pairs/README.md

 After that, all you need is mimicking the procedure introduced in the class.
 Maybe sometimes you need write your own dataset for convenience, under which circumstance you will find this [article](https://huggingface.co/transformers/custom_datasets.html) is useful.

 You can attempt to pre-train the Google BERT by designing a masked language model task just as what we did in the class as well.
-Considering that HuggingFace provides an array of pre-trained language models, it is welcome to have a try with other models and compare the performance between them and BERT.
+Considering that HuggingFace provides [an array of pre-trained language models](https://huggingface.co/models), it is welcome to have a try with other models and compare the performance between them and BERT.

 It is worth noting that we will choose the F1 score to evaluate the performance of the model.
+There is no doubt that a higher F1 score is better.
+Therefore, you are encouraged to enhance the performance of the model as you can.

 In order to help you know better about your model's performance, We construct a simple 3 layer Bi-LSTM model without any further parameters adjustments as a weak baseline.
 After 20 epoch it can achieve:
 |       Model       |  acc   | precision | recall |   F1   |